New tools to improve performance

-Using keywords around the event, a controversial question that engages both sides of supporters and even a time/location stamp can help increase clicks and quality of engagement. ”
+Using keywords around the event, a controversial question that engages both sides of supporters, and even a time/location stamp can help increase clicks and quality of engagement. ”

 For video promotions:

-With YouTube being a very personal platform, you want to use people’s alias’/names in the title to draw attention straight away as those names may be recognizable and impactful.
+With YouTube being a very personal platform, you want to use people’s aliases/names in the title to draw attention straight away as those names may be recognizable and impactful.”